 The inspiration for this ice cream came from wanting a really, really simple ice cream recipe that required minimal prep and minimal ingredients.
 It's been a long time since I used sweet potatoes in my ice cream, so I used one of my oldest recipes as the inspiration, my Chocolate Peppermint Sweet Potato Ice Cream.
 Using it again in a much simpler, straight-forward chocolate ice cream was the best decision ever.

-I also found this adorable ice cream container and I just love it.
+I also found this adorable ice cream container at the Anthropologie store and I just love it.
 It is pretty deep and is great for storing ice cream in.